-Table 1 indicates that total production in the region increased less than 1% from 2010 to 2011, from 28,624 to 28,900 acre feet.
-Compared to the peak year of 2007, this still represents a nearly 20% reduction in groundwater production over the past four years, and the first increase in three years.
+Table 1 indicates that total production in the region increased about 3% from 2011 to 2012, from 28,594 to 29,575 acre-feet.
+Compared to the peak year of 2007, when total production totaled 35,474 acre-feet, this represents a 17% reduction in groundwater production over the past five years, and the second slight increase in the past two years (an increase from 28,313 AF in 2010 to 29,575 in 2012, or about 4%).

-In the Beaumont Basin, the region's largest, production increased about 3% from 2010 to 2011, from 13,469 to 13,908 acre feet.
-While the City of Banning, Beaumont Cherry Valley Water District, and the Morongo Band of Mission Indians increased their extractions, the Yucaipa Valley Water District and Oak Valley Partners decreased theirs.
-Overall, this represents a 28% reduction from 2007.
+In the Beaumont Basin, the region's largest, production increased about 5%, from 13,600 to 14,302 acre-feet.
+This follows a 3% increase in 2011.
+While the Beaumont Cherry Valley Water District, the Morongo Band of Mission Indians, the Yucaipa Valley Water District, and Oak Valley Management increased their extractions, the City of Banning and Arbor Properties decreased theirs.
+The decrease from Arbor is likely due to a broken pump.
+Overall, this represents a 25% reduction in the Beaumont basin from 2007.
 Much of this decrease can be explained by the continuing recession.
 Some homes were vacant and therefore had no water demand, while other families and businesses presumably cut back on water use to help make ends meet.
-Very few new homes have been built over the past several years, meaning that use of construction water is also reduced.
+Very few new homes have been built over the past several years, meaning that use of construction water has also been reduced.

-This same trend can also be seen in the Cabazon Basin, where withdrawals by the Cabazon Water District were down 22% in 2011, from 513 to 404 acre feet.
-It is noted that there were many vacant homes in Cabazon in 2011.
-Overall production in the Cabazon Basin was down 15%, from 1054 to 900 acre feet.
-This represents an overall decrease of 49% from 2002, which was the peak year for extractions from that basin.
+This same trend can also be seen in the Cabazon Basin, where withdrawals by the Cabazon Water District were down nearly 50% in 2012, from 509 to 269 acre feet.
+It is noted that there were many vacant homes in Cabazon in 2012.
+Overall production in the Cabazon Basin was down 15%, from 900 to 654 acre feet.
+This represents an overall decrease of 63% from 2002, which was the peak year for extractions from that basin.